 - It might happen that the Engagement Manager already handled the issue before you.
 This means that you will not see the task on the platform and you do not need to do any follow-up actions despite the fact that you did receive a new task notification.

-In case of any questions, you can always turn to the project Test Lead or Engagement Manager.
+In case of any questions, you can always turn to the project Testing Manager or Engagement Manager.